M-O-R-F-E-U-S-Z/MORFEUSZ/README.md

 Tinder for movies.
 App for deciding what movies to watch with Your friends, based on Your preferences.

 Technology stack:
-- Back-end: Django, MySQL, Heroku
+- Back-end: Django, PostgreSQL, Heroku
 - Front-end: ReactJS, TailwindCSS

 Features: